-CARES Act funding will be disbursed through FTA apportionments to its Urbanized Area (Section 5307) and Rural Formula (Section 5311) programs.
-The North Texas Central Texas Council of Governments (NCTCOG) is the FTA's designated recipient for the Dallas-Fort Worth-Arlington (DFWA) Urbanized Area (UZA) Program.
-The DFWA UZA was apportioned

-\$318,629,129 in CARES Act funding (the "DFWA UZA Amount").
-On April 23, 2020, the NCTCOG's Executive Board approved a resolution designating the DFWA UZA Amount.
-NCTCOG allocated \$229.6 million of the DFWA UZA Amount to DART.
-Funding will be at a 100 percent federal share, with no local match required, and will be available to support operating, capital and other expenses generally eligible under the UZA Program, and incurred beginning on January 20, 2020, to prevent, prepare for, and respond to COVID-19.
-No CARES Act Funds allocated to DART are required to be repaid.
+CARES Act funding is disbursed through FTA apportionments to its Urbanized Area (Section 5307) and Rural Formula (Section 5311) programs.
+DART is the FTA designated recipient for the eastern side of the Dallas-Fort Worth-Arlington (DFWA) Urbanized Area (UZA) program.
+The DFWA UZA was apportioned \$318,629,129 in CARES Act funding (the "DFWA UZA Amount").
+The NCTCOG allocated \$229.6 million of the DFWA UZA Amount to DART.
+The FTA approved these funds in a grant award to DART on May 20, 2020.
+Funding is at a 100% federal share, with no local match required, and is available to support operating, capital and other expenses generally eligible under the UZA Program, and incurred beginning on January 20, 2020, to prevent, prepare for, and respond to COVID-19.
 Currently, CARES Act funds may not be used to cover shortfalls in revenue when that revenue would have been used to cover expenditures that would not otherwise qualify under the CARES Act.